 - xxrep.
 The token indicates a repeated word.
 If you have 29 ! in a row, it’s xxrep 29 !.

-Let's look what we have:
+Let's take a look at what we have:

 Create a databunch for the classifier: